Xomega-Net/Xomega.Docs/docs/tutorial/1-basic/1-create.md

 - **AdventureWorks.Model** is the project that will contain your XML domain and service models for the application, and various generators that perform model transformations and code generation.
 - **AdventureWorks.Services.Common** project will have all interfaces and data contracts (DTOs) for your service model, as well as other classes that are shared between the client and the services layers.
 - **AdventureWorks.Services.Entities** project will contain the back-end domain object classes based on Entity Framework, as well as implementations of the services that use these domain objects.
-- **AdventureWorks.Services.Rest** project will contain Web API controllers that expose the services via REST interface.
+- **AdventureWorks.Services.Rest** project will contain Web API controllers that expose the services via the REST interface.
 - **AdventureWorks.Client.Common** project will contain Xomega Framework C# data objects for the presentation layer, as well as view models for different views, and will encapsulate a significant part of the client logic.
-These objects and view models are not specific to any particular client, and are reused by all C# based clients, such as WPF clients, Blazor Server or WebForms.
+These objects and view models are not specific to any particular client and are reused by all C# based clients, such as WPF clients, Blazor Server or WebForms.
 This is why they are configured to have their own project.
 - **AdventureWorks.Client.Blazor.Common** project will contain Blazor views and components that are shared between the Blazor Server and WebAssembly projects.
 - **AdventureWorks.Client.Blazor.Server** project is the main application project for the Blazor Server client.
 - **AdventureWorks.Client.Blazor.Wasm** project is the main application project for the Blazor WebAssembly client.